indraneil/VmssFromPaas/Chapter6.md

 #### Create or update AAD application
 If you start using RBAC, you will need to have AAD applications created, client certificates/secrets generated and published to AAD.
 You should do those in the prereq script as well.

-## Create a runtime library that abstracts the differences between PAAS and VMSS
-Your service likely makes a bunch of calls to RoleEnvironment class to discover RoleName/Instance Id/Configuration values etc. In stead of directly calling the RoleEnvironment class, provide a facade that detects Cloud Service or VMSS (for example, maybe look for [metadata service](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/instance-metadata-service) and then abstract the calls by providing your own implementation that you deem suitable for VMSS).
-You may already be doing something similar for mocking the calls for unit testing, so this isn't that big a leap.

-One interesting thing is that if you are looking for instance Id, you should read [this page](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-instance-ids#scale-set-vm-computer-name) since VMSS uses hexatrigesimal (base36) numbering for VMs.

 ## Modify your build
 There are a few new things you should consider doing as part of your build.